petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 lack of progress on the contract.
 Dismayed, her client Brian pleaded "But you're the hacking goddess!"
-Barbie replied flatly "My gender has nothing to do with whether or not it's possible to remote root an OpenBSD box with no ports open", making a mental note to talk her PR firm about combating unrealistic expectations.
+Barbie replied flatly "My gender has nothing to do with whether or not it's possible to remote root an OpenBSD box with no ports open", making a mental note to talk to her PR firm about combating unrealistic expectations.